SensorsINI/jaer/README-releasing-tagging.txt

  * [new tag]             20180115 -> 20180115

-After some minutes, the new release will appear on https://github.com/SensorsINI/jaer/releases The release notes can then be edited on github web page
+After some minutes, the new release will appear on https://github.com/SensorsINI/jaer/releases The release notes can then be edited on github web page, if you are logged in and have commit rights.